ansermino/CodeLens/deliverables/iteration-02.plan.md

 ## Product

 #### Goals and tasks

 Our goal for this iteration is to build a minimal viable product, so that our users can easily upload their student’s submissions and check for any signs of plagiarism.
 We have several components that are used to build the minimal viable product, the front-end web interface component and the back-end component.

 For the front-end we have the following tasks that we’re aiming to complete (in order of importance from greatest to least):
-Initialize React app
+1. Initialize React app
-Create a login and registration page
+2. Create a login and registration page
-Create assignment submission summary page
+3. Create assignment submission summary page
-Create all submissions table page
+4. Create all submissions table page
-Create a diff page for examining differences between a pair of submissions.
+5. Create a diff page for examining differences between a pair of submissions.
-Create a home page.
+6. Create a home page.
-Create a upload process page.
+7. Create a upload process page.
-Create a user landing page
+8. Create a user landing page

 For the back-end we have the following tasks that we’re aiming to complete (in order of importance from greatest to least):
-Create a basic Node server with Express.
+1. Create a basic Node server with Express.
-Create the database schema for the backend.
+2. Create the database schema for the backend.
-Create an endpoint for uploading assignments.
+3. Create an endpoint for uploading assignments.
-Create a route for getting a specific submission.
+4. Create a route for getting a specific submission.
+a.
 Routes for getting multiple submissions.
-Create a route for getting a specific assignment.
+5. Create a route for getting a specific assignment.
+a.
 Routes for getting multiple assignments.
-Create a route for logging in.
+6. Create a route for logging in.
-Create a route for registering.
+7. Create a route for registering.
-Create a function to unzip the uploaded file.
+8. Create a function to unzip the uploaded file.
-Create a function to delete the folder once the submissions have been analyzed.
+9. Create a function to delete the folder once the submissions have been analyzed.
-Create a route for creating an assignment.
+10. Create a route for creating an assignment.

 All of the above tasks can be referenced on FreedCamp for more details, they can be referenced in our deliverable 2 folders.